Biography

 Dr. Mansour likes taking care of people who have complex diseases, and he believes that UT Southwestern is a great community and regional resource for difficult problems such as stomach cancer, pancreatic cancer, liver cancer, and sarcomas.

 “Other surgeons might see these challenging kinds of issues once a year or even once in their career.
-Our group sees these problems every week,” he says.
+We see these problems every week,” he says.

 Dr. Mansour’s patients leave his office with two things: hope and a plan.
 He welcomes questions and also encourages his patients to learn as much about their condition as possible.